Lectem/lectem.github.io/MemoryDrop.md

 ### Description

 This game is a prototype made for the **Ubisoft Game Lab Competition** 2016.
+For more information visit [https://montreal.ubisoft.com/en/game-lab-competition/](https://montreal.ubisoft.com/en/game-lab-competition/).
+It was nominated for 3 awards out of 8 : Best Technical Challenge and Innovation, Best Game Design, Best Creativity and Integration of the Theme.

 ### Controls